 In September 2018, the Company entered into a partnership in Saudi Arabia.
 The Company has majority voting rights with an approximate 75% interest.
-Accordingly, the Company has consolidated the operations of the Saudi Arabia partnership in our condensed consolidated financial statements and recorded the noncontrolling interests.
-The noncontrolling interest related to the partner's 25% interest in the joint venture is included in noncontrolling interest in the equity section of the Company's condensed consolidated balance sheet.
-Earnings representing the noncontrolling partner's share of income from operations is included in the Company's condensed consolidated statements of operations.
+Accordingly, the Company has consolidated the operations of the Saudi Arabia partnership in our consolidated financial statements and recorded the noncontrolling interests.
+The noncontrolling interest related to the partner's 25% interest in the joint venture is included in noncontrolling interest in the equity section of the Company's consolidated balance sheet.
+Earnings representing the noncontrolling partner's share of income from operations is included in the Company's consolidated statements of earnings.

-In April 2015, the Company acquired 73.5% of the then outstanding shares of MeVis, a publicly traded company based in Bremen, Germany that provides image processing software and services for cancer screening.
+In April 2015, the Company completed the acquisition of 73.5% of the then outstanding shares of MeVis, a publicly traded company based in Bremen, Germany that provides image processing software and services for cancer screening.
 In August 2015, the Company, through one of its German subsidiaries, entered into a Domination and Profit and Loss Transfer Agreement (the "DPLTA") with MeVis.
+In October 2015, the DPLTA became effective upon its registration at the local court of Bremen, Germany.
 Under the DPLTA, MeVis subordinates its management to the Company and undertakes to transfer all its annual profits and losses to the Company.
-In return, the DPLTA grants the noncontrolling shareholders of MeVis an annual recurring net compensation of $\epsilon$ 0.95 per MeVis share.
+In return, the DPLTA grants the noncontrolling shareholders of MeVis: (1) an annual recurring net compensation of €0.95 per MeVis share starting from January 1, 2015; and (2) a put right for their MeVis shares at €19.77 per MeVis share.
+Upon effectiveness of the DPLTA, the noncontrolling interests in MeVis became redeemable as a result of the put right and were reclassified to temporary equity.

-At January 1, 2021, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.
+At January 3, 2020, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.

-Changes in noncontrolling interests were as follows:
+Changes in redeemable noncontrolling interests were as follows: